-- Mail additional documents if USCIS requests them.
+- Mail additional documents if the USCIS requests them.

-Sometimes, USCIS may need additional documents from you before they can schedule your interview.
-USCIS will notify you of what is needed and where to send them in such cases.
+Sometimes, the USCIS may need additional documents from you before they can schedule your interview.
+The USCIS will notify you of what is needed and where to send them.

-- Wait for USCIS to schedule your interview.
+- Wait for the USCIS to schedule your interview.

-Once the FBI check is cleared, USCIS will schedule you for an interview.
-USCIS will send you an interview notice in the mail that will specify the date, time, and place of the interview.
+Once the FBI check is cleared, the USCIS will schedule you for an interview.
+The USCIS will send you an interview notice in the mail that will specify the date, time, and place of interview.

 Generally, the fingerprints are considered good for at least 15 months.
-If the case still has not been completed after that time, the applicant may be asked to do the fingerprints again.
+If the case has still not been completed after that time, the applicant may be asked to get fingerprinted again.

 It is impossible to understand the logic of expiring fingerprints.
 Fingerprints never change.
 The purpose of taking fingerprints is so that FBI can run a background check against their database to see if you have committed any crimes in the past.
 If fingerprints were to expire or change, that would defeat the purpose of taking them at all.

-It is certainly possible that if a long time has passed since your background check and if the application is still pending, you may have committed some crime in the meantime.
-But that can be easily checked using the fingerprints that they already have.
-Why take fingerprints again?
+It is certainly possible that if a long time has passed since your background check and if the application is still pending, you may have committed a crime in the meantime.
+Because that can be easily checked using the fingerprints that they already have, why take fingerprints again?

-Anyway, this is USCIS, and many times, the logic does not work here.
+Anyways, this is the USCIS, and many times, logic does not work here.